 7 Steps for How to Set Water Heater Temperature

-If you are ready to adjust the temperature for your water heater, follow these steps.
+If you are ready to adjust the temperature of your water heater, follow these steps.

 - Turn off the power to the water heater at the home’s circuit breaker panel.

 - Find the dial or thermostat for your water heater.
 The location of the dial will vary depending on the model and type of water heater.
 In most cases, you will find the dial behind an insulated panel.
 For an electric model, there are often two—one at the top of the tank and another at the bottom.

 - If you are trying to determine how to set a gas water heater temperature, you should find the dial near the bottom of the tank.
 The temperature for gas water heaters is easier to adjust because you only turn the knob counterclockwise to increase the temperature, or clockwise to decrease it.

 - For an electric model, you will need to access the dial behind the insulated panel.
 To do this, open the access panel using a flat-head screwdriver.
 Then, push aside the insulation covering and use the screwdriver to lower or raise the temperature to the desired range.

 - If the water heater has two thermostats, make sure both are set to the same temperature.

 - Replace the insulation and access panel once you are satisfied with the water temperature adjustment and restore power to the water heater.